18 Best Edge Computing Companies In 2025

 Products: Azure IoT Edge, Stack Edge, SQL Edge

 Microsoft is working to combine the massive computing power of the cloud data centers with ever-growing connected and perceptive edge technologies.
-They have built a comprehensive edge computing platform, called Azure Edge Zones, that brings cloud servers’ power to the last mile.
+They have built a comprehensive edge computing platform, called Azure Edge Zones, that brings the power of cloud servers to the last mile.

 These zones are nothing but micro data centers owned and managed by Microsoft.
 They behave as logical extensions of existing networks, supporting virtual machines, containers, and Azure services that run resource-intensive and latency-sensitive apps.
-The company is planning to extend these zones to regions with a high density of customers.
+The company plans to expand these zones to regions with a high customer density.

 Moreover, Microsoft has also developed a robust IoT database that merges capabilities (like time series and content streaming) with artificial intelligence and graph features.
 It allows developers to create apps and deploy them anywhere across the edge.